wilsonmar/git-utilities/README.md

    * Add alias and paths in <strong>.bash_profile</strong> (if needed)
    * Perform configuration (such as adding a missing file needed for mariadb to start)
    * Edit configuration settings (such as changing default port within Nginx within config.conf file)
-   * Run a demo using the component to ensure that what has been installed actually works
    * Upgrade and uninstall if that is available
+   * Run a demo using the component to ensure that what has been installed actually works.

+## TD;LR Customization

+This bring DevSecOps-style <strong>"immutable architecture"</strong> to MacOS laptops.
+Immutability means replacing the whole machine instance instead of upgrading or repairing faulty components.

+Target users of this script are those who configure new laptops for developers joining the organization, so each developer doesn't waste days installing everything one at a time (and doing it differently than colleagues).

 To do the above manually for each component would needless hours, and be error-prone.